KenKundert/avendesora/doc/advanced.rst

 keyloggers.

-*Avendesora* supports time-based one-time passwords (TOTP) that are fully compatible with, and can act as an alternative to or a replacement for, Google Authenticator  or Authy.
+*Avendesora* supports time-based one-time passwords (TOTP) that are fully compatible with, and can act as an alternative to or a replacement for, the *Google Authenticator* or *Authy* apps.

-When first enabling one-time passwords you are generally presented with a QR code and a string of characters that are often referred to as the backup code.
+When first enabling one-time passwords with *Google Authenticator* you are generally presented with a QR code.
+Also included is a string of characters that are often referred to as the backup code.
 You would provide this string of characters to the OTP class to configure an account for a one-time password.
 For example, here is an account that requests your username and password on one page, and your one time password on another:

 .. code-block:: python